civican/legisinfo/42-1/bills/C-68/bill_text.md

     maintain the flow of water necessary to permit the free passage of fish; or

-    maintain at all times the characteristics of the water and the water flow upstream and downstream of the obstruction or thing that are necessary for the conservation and protection of the fish and fish habitat, including
+    maintain at all times the characteristics of the water and the water flow downstream of the obstruction or thing that are sufficient for the conservation and protection of the fish and fish habitat.

-    the water temperature, and

-    the physical characteristics and chemical composition of the water flow.

   **(3)** On the Minister's order, the owner or person referred to in subsection (2) shall